Renas-dev/ProfielPlus/databasedump.md

 updated_at     DATETIME    NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 );

-select *
-FROM users;

-drop table users;
+Fifth We will create a table for users to add their work experiences.

-CREATE TABLE work_experience
+5. CREATE TABLE work_experience
 (
 id            INT(11)  NOT NULL AUTO_INCREMENT PRIMARY KEY, users_id      INT(11)  NOT NULL,